rozek/notes-on-gundb/README.md

 Multiple properties of any kind may be written in a single operation.

 ```
+  Gun.get('a/node').put({
+    'null':    null,
+    'boolean': true,
+    'number':  1.23,
+    'string':  'Hi',
+    'object':  { 'null':null, 'boolean':false, 'number':1.23, 'string':'Hi', 'object':{} },
+    'link':    Gun.get('other/node'),
+  })
 ```

 The contents of the given argument are merged with the already existing contents of the addressed node.
+Again, missing node properties will be created, existing ones overwritten and all other node properties left untouched.

 ## Observing Nodes ##